What's next for the college programs RJ Hampton turned down?

 Not the first time college hoops was spurned

 Hampton is not the first player to make this jump.
 Brandon Jennings, the No. 1 prospect in the 2008 class, spent a year in Italy before entering the NBA draft.
 He made millions from Roma and Under Armour, put up middling numbers and was still drafted No. 10 the following year.
 Emmanuel Mudiay (No. 5 in the ESPN 100 for 2014) went to China for $1.2 million instead of SMU and played just 12 games due to injury.
 But he did put up impressive statistics and was picked No. 7 in 2015.
 Then there was Terrance Ferguson (No. 11 in 2016), who went to the NBL instead of playing for Arizona.
 He averaged 4.6 points and was drafted No. 21 the following year.
 Mudiay and Ferguson have carved out NBA roles the past couple of years, while Jennings played in the league for a decade.
-Brian Bowen also did this, but he was ineligible to play college basketball.
+Brian Bowen also took this route, but he was ineligible to play college basketball.

 And that's where Hampton comes in.
 There were whispers that some of the players who went overseas did it because they weren't going to be eligible to play college basketball; there are no such whispers with Hampton.
 He can clearly play in college, but is choosing to go to the NBL instead.
-The track record of Jennings, Mudiay and Ferguson overseas isn't great, but all rebounded to have an NBA career.
+The track record of Jennings, Mudiay and Ferguson overseas isn't great, but all rebounded to have NBA careers.
 Does Hampton succeed at a high level and make this a more palatable option moving forward?